-Braintree has some of the most comprehensive and impressive case studies I’ve ever seen, alongside kind words from very successful companies.
-I mean, their client list is chock-full of unique apps and internet businesses, many of which provided complex challenges for payment processing.
-In their case studies, Braintree walks you through these challenges and their solutions.
+Braintree has some of the most comprehensive and impressive case studies I’ve ever seen, along with kind words from very successful companies.
+I mean, its client list is chock-full of unique apps and Internet businesses, many of which provided complex challenges for payment processing.
+In the case studies, Braintree walks you through these challenges and the solutions.
 It’s really fascinating reading material if you’re interested in this sort of thing.
 Check them out.

-Aside from these testimonials, you can find a number of independent, unbiased reviews on the net.
+Aside from these testimonials and the spectacular client roster, you can find a number of independent, unbiased reviews online.
 Be aware, though, a lot of these reviews are outdated or otherwise flat-out incorrect.
 Here are some misconceptions:

 Got it?
 Good.

 Braintree is probably the only provider I’ve rated at 5 stars without a widely available interchange-plus option.
-That would usually be a deal breaker for me at this level, but they pull it off.
-What their fixed-rate model lacks in interchange transparency it regains in consistency and affordability.
-When you consider the absolutely enormous number of unique features and service you get at absolutely no additional charge and no monthly fee – Braintree may have the best value in the entire ecommerce/app-commerce processing industry.
+That would usually be a deal-breaker for me at this level, but the company pulls it off.
+What the fixed-rate model lacks in interchange transparency, it regains in consistency and affordability.
+When you consider the absolutely enormous number of unique features and services you get at absolutely no additional charge and no monthly fee, Braintree may have the best value in the entire e-commerce/app-commerce processing industry.
 I’m beyond impressed.